NM-Games/cinnamon-theme/README.md

 - **Applications** and **Desktop** on Linux Mint 21;
 - And good luck finding it out if you have another version or distribution.
 ## Updating
-When you see a new commit on this repository, you can update the theme by pulling first:
+When you see a new commit on this repository, you can update the theme by pulling the repository first:
 ```bash
 ILoveAndLikePizza@ILoveAndLikePizza:~/.themes/NM-games-Linux-theme$ git pull
 ```